ibz0q/better-moment-card/README.md

 ### Timezones

-By default, the plugin uses the OS timezone.
+By default, the plugin uses the timezone on the device viewed on.
 It does not use  Home Assistants time entity (for performace reasons, offline behaviour).
 Specify a timezone in the IANA format, you can find them here: https://nodatime.org/TimeZones

 i.e. `timezone: Europe/London` or `{{moment timezone=Europe/London}}`

+You can use Home Assistants timezone using:

+i.e. `timezone: useHass` or `{{moment timezone=useHass}}`

+Or you can use an entity as a Timezone.
+The entity must be in the IANA standard, there is no conversion performed.

+i.e. `timezone: useEntity[input_select.timezone.state]` or `{{moment timezone=useEntity[input_select.timezone.state]}}`

+OR

+i.e. `timezone: useEntity[input_select.timezone.attribute.someattr]` or `{{moment timezone=useEntity[input_select.attribute.someattr]}}`

 ### Internationalization / Locales